NVIDIA/DL4AGX/AV-Solutions/uniad-trt/inference_app_enqueueV3/README.md

 ### Run inference
 Run the following command to run inference on the input data and generate output results.
-Notice that for the application to correctly locate and use the data, you need to call the application at the [root dir](../) of this repo.
+Notice that for the application to correctly locate and use the data, you need to call the application at the [inference app dir](./) of this repo.
 ```
 LD_LIBRARY_PATH=<path_to_TensorRT>/lib/:$LD_LIBRARY_PATH ./build/uniad <engine_path> ./build/libuniad_plugin.so <input_path> <output_path> <number_frame>
 ```